Double bass concerto: History

 The earliest bass concerto was composed by Carl von Dittersdorf in the mid 1700s.
 He wrote two bass concertos as well as a symphonic concerto for viola and double bass.

 Other composers from the late Baroque to classical periods, such as Johannes Matthias Sperger, wrote eighteen double bass concertos.
 Double Bass concerti were also written by Johann Baptist Wanhal, and Joseph Haydn, although Haydn's has since been lost.

 Michel Corrette changed the tuning of the double bass in 1773.
 Before this, double basses were tuned in thirds, known as Viennese-style tuning.
 This changed the way composers of the Viennese School to write virtuosic double bass solos.
 The appearance of Italian composer Domenico Dragonetti officially changed the status of the double bass.
 Dragonetti did not use the Viennese-tuned bass.

 At this point, composers of the Viennese School began to try to write new double bass works.
-Dragonetti was a bass virtuoso who introduced advanced new techniques for the instrument, like playing in the high register, bouncing the bow (riccochet and spiccato), and using more harmonics around the instrument.
+Dragonetti was a bass virtuoso who introduced advanced new techniques for the instrument, like playing in the high register, bouncing the bow (ricochet and spiccato), and using more harmonics around the instrument.

-Further Development
+Further development

-Giovanni Bottesini, was known as the Paganini of double bass, a nineteenth century bass virtuoso and composer.
+Giovanni Bottesini was known as the Paganini of double bass, a nineteenth century bass virtuoso and composer.
 He made enormous contributions to the solo double bass repertoire.
 Among his many works are two concerti for double bass which use extremely high harmonic passages that, when Bottesini first introduced them, were deemed "unplayable".

 Bottesini preferred the three-string double bass that was popular in Italy.
 In contrast to Dragonetti's preference for the older, palm-up bow, Bottesini adopted a cello-style bow, with the palm down.
 The Dragonetti-style bow is similar to the modern-day German bow and the Bottesini bow is the modern French bow.

 This improvement had a great influence on later generations.
 Another indirect influence was the rise of an outstanding school of double bass players in the Czech region, represented by Franz Simandl, who devoted himself to the technique and teaching of double bass and left behind a number of works.

 Around the late 20th century to present-day, Simandl has slowly been replaced by a new technique and theory of the double bass from François Rabbath.
 He has taken the work of Simandl and increased the technique to work around the entire fingerboard, improving modern-day double bassists’ technique even more to play old and new concertos.